Culture of the United States: Cuisine

-Different regions of the United States have their own cuisine and styles of cooking.
-The states of Louisiana and Mississippi, for example, are known for their Cajun and Creole cooking.
-Cajun and Creole cooking are influenced by French, Acadian, and Haitian cooking, although the dishes themselves are original and unique.
-Examples include Crawfish Étouffée, Red beans and rice, seafood or chicken gumbo, jambalaya, and boudin.
-Italian, German, Hungarian, and Chinese influences, traditional Native American, Caribbean, Mexican, and Greek dishes have also diffused into the general American repertoire.
-It is not uncommon for a middle class family from Middle America to eat, for example, restaurant pizza, home-made pizza, enchiladas con carne, chicken paprikash, beef stroganoff, and bratwurst with sauerkraut for dinner throughout a single week.

-Soul food, mostly the same as food eaten by white southerners, developed by southern African slaves, and their free descendants, is popular around the South and among many African Americans elsewhere.
-Syncretic cuisines such as Louisiana Creole, Cajun, Pennsylvania Dutch, and Tex-Mex are regionally important.

-Americans generally prefer coffee to tea, and more than half the adult population drinks at least one cup a day.
+Americans generally prefer coffee over tea, and more than half the adult population drinks at least one cup of coffee per day.
 Marketing by U.S. industries is largely responsible for making orange juice and milk (now often fat-reduced) ubiquitous breakfast beverages.
-During the 1980s and 1990s, the caloric intake of Americans rose by 24%; and frequent dining at fast food outlets is associated with what health officials call the American "obesity epidemic."
+During the 1980s and 1990s, the caloric intake of Americans rose by 24%; and frequent dining at fast food outlets is associated with what health officials call the American "obesity epidemic".
 Highly sweetened soft drinks are popular; sugared beverages account for 9% of the average American's daily caloric intake.

+The American fast food industry, the world's first and largest, is also often viewed as being a symbol of U.S. marketing dominance.
+Companies such as McDonald's, Burger King, Pizza Hut, Kentucky Fried Chicken, and Domino's Pizza among others, have numerous outlets around the world, and pioneered the drive-through format in the 1940s.